Krystof2so/NeoEasyVim/README.md

 # NvCrafted

-A handcrafted [Neovim](https://neovim.io/) configuration, designed to be understood, extended, and truly mastered.
+A handcrafted [Neovim](https://neovim.io/) configuration, designed to be understood, extended, and mastered.

+---

 ## Overview

-This repository contains a **modern, readable, and highly modular Neovim configuration**, designed as an evolving foundation for building an IDE-like development environment.
+This repository contains a **Neovim** configuration that is modern, readable, and highly modular, intended as an evolving foundation for building a development environment close to an IDE.

 The main goals of this project are:

-- 🧩 **Maximum modularity**: each feature is isolated in a clearly identified file.
+- 🧩 **Maximum modularity**: Each feature is isolated in a clearly identified file.
-- 🧠 **Readability & pedagogy**: the configuration should remain understandable, even when revisited months later.
+- 🧠 **Readability and pedagogy**: The configuration remains understandable, even after months of inactivity.
-- 🚀 **Scalability**: adding a plugin or an LSP override is done through a single file.
+- 🚀 **Scalability**: Adding a plugin or an LSP layer is done via a simple file.
-- 🔧 **Declarative approach**: [Lazy.nvim](https://lazy.folke.io/) is used as the central plugin manager.
+- 🔧 **Declarative approach**: [Lazy.nvim](https://lazy.folke.io/) is used as the central manager.

-Once the structure is in place, maintenance mostly consists of **adding or adjusting modules**, without touching the core of the configuration.
+Once the structure is in place, maintenance essentially involves **adding or adjusting modules**, without modifying the core configuration.

-This project is still a work in progress…
+This project is still under construction...

 ---

-## Required tooling
+## Required Tooling

 - **Neovim ≥ 0.11**
 - [Lua](https://www.lua.org/) as the configuration language
 - **lazy.nvim**: plugin manager
-- [mason.nvim](https://github.com/mason-org/mason.nvim) / [mason-lspconfig.nvim](https://github.com/mason-org/mason-lspconfig.nvim): LSP installation and management
+- [mason.nvim](https://github.com/mason-org/mason.nvim) / [mason-lspconfig.nvim](https://github.com/mason-org/mason-lspconfig.nvim): installation and management of LSPs
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) (via the `vim.lsp` API)
 - [Tree-sitter](https://github.com/nvim-treesitter/nvim-treesitter) for syntax analysis

 ---

-## Project structure
+## Project Structure

 ```text
 .